-Considerations Design Responses Supporting Documentation and/or Statement of Intent Environmental Management : Construction & The list of the following Environmental Management initiatives to be implemented include: - Construction & Demolition Waste Management Reporting (C&D) - Information within the buyer handover pack, strata manager and where applicable embedded in the strata Management Statement.
-Occupancy Resident Waste Avoidance and Minimisation Plan (RWAM) incorporated in handover pack.
-Green Caretaker incorporated into Management Statement Resident 'Green Living' Program incorporated in handover pack Building Users' Guide: Home Owners Manual A homeowner manual will be designed for occupants as a users guide that explains the ESD principles and sustainability initiatives within the apartment and the building.
-It is provided to the buyer at point of sale contract - and the full document provided in hard copy at handover.
-It can also be uploaded onto an exclusive on-line platform, managed by the strata manger and can be used by occupants (including tenants), on-going, for the life of the building. - A statement of compliance from developer detailing the guide will be prepared once plans and sale documentation is prepared
+Considerations Design Responses Supporting Documentation and/or Statement of Intent Environmental The list of the following Environmental Management initiatives to be - Information within the buyer handover pack, strata manager and where Management: implemented include: applicable embedded in the strata Management Statement.
+Construction & Construction & Demolition Waste Management Reporting (C&D) Occupancy - Resident Waste Avoidance and Minimisation Plan (RWAM) incorporated in handover pack. - Green Caretaker incorporated into Management Statement - Resident 'Green Living' Program incorporated in handover pack Building A homeowner manual will be designed for occupants as a users guide that - A statement of compliance from developer detailing the guide will be Users' Guide: explains the ESD principles and sustainability initiatives within the apartment prepared once plans and sale documentation is prepared Home Owners and the building.
+It is provided to the buyer at point of sale contract - and the Manual full document provided in hard copy at handover.
+It can also be uploaded onto an exclusive on-line platform, managed by the strata manger and can be used by occupants (including tenants), on-going, for the life of the Charles Time 3 building.